code-hy/udacity-cloud-data-warehouses/README.md

 ### Project Files

-To get started with the project, go to the workspace on the next page, where you'll find the project template.
-You can work on your project and submit your work through this workspace.

-The projectincludes five files:
+The project includes five files:

-* create_table.py is where you'll create your fact and dimension tables for the star schema in Redshift.
+* create_table.py is where creation of staging, fact and dimension tables for the star schema in Redshift.
 * etl.py is where you'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
 * sql_queries.py is where you'll define you SQL statements, which will be imported into the two other files above.
+* data_profile.py is where you'll run select queries for count of records
 * README.md is where you'll provide discussion on your process and decisions for this ETL pipeline.

 ### Infrastructure as Code